CodeBagger/DevResultMK/GOOGLE_AUTH_SETUP.md

 - Make sure the Supabase redirect URI is added to Google Cloud Console
 - The redirect URI should be: `https://your-project-id.supabase.co/auth/v1/callback`
 - Check for typos in the URL
+- Verify `https://devresult.com` is in **Authorized JavaScript origins** in Google Cloud Console

+### Issue: Redirects to localhost instead of devresult.com

+**Solution**:
+- Make sure `REACT_APP_REDIRECT_URL=https://devresult.com` is set in Vercel environment variables
+- Verify the environment variable is set for **Production** environment in Vercel
+- Redeploy your application after adding the environment variable
+- Check that `https://devresult.com` is in Google Cloud Console's **Authorized JavaScript origins**

 ### Issue: "Invalid client" error